 How to Do a SIMPLE IRA Rollover Without Paying Taxes

-Keep the two-year rule in mind
+Keep the 2-Year Rule in Mind

-When you leave an employer with whom you participated in an employer-sponsored retirement plan like a 401(k), the process for rolling over your assets into another plan or an individual retirement account is pretty straightforward.
+When you leave an employer where you participated in an employer-sponsored retirement plan like a 401(k), the process for rolling over your assets into another plan or an individual retirement account is pretty straightforward.
 If done properly, no tax will be due and you won't even need to write a check.

 If you want to roll over your assets from a former employer's SIMPLE (Savings Incentive Match Plan for Employees) IRA, the process can be equally straightforward.
 But as part of the rollover process, you will need to consider an additional question that wouldn't come up if you were rolling over 401(k) assets: How long have you participated in the SIMPLE IRA?